Thiruvananthapuram Kerala, India Travel Guide

 Here, ancient wellness traditions meet modern relaxation, and every sunset paints a masterpiece over the Arabian Sea.

 Kovalam sits on India's southwestern coast, within the state of Kerala.
 This region is renowned for its backwaters, verdant foliage, and spice-rich landscapes.
-Kovalam itself forms a chain of three crescent beaches separated by rocky headlands: Lighthouse Beach, Hawa Beach (referred to as Eve's Beach), and Samudra Beach.
+Kovalam itself forms a chain consisting of three crescent beaches separated by rocky headlands: Lighthouse Beach, Hawa Beach (also known as Eve's Beach), and Samudra Beach.

 Kovalam's story began as a quiet fishing village.
-Its crescent beaches and sheltered coves gave natural harbors for fishermen from the region.
-For centuries, the rhythms of life here followed the tides and the time of year's catch.
+Its crescent beaches and sheltered coves gave natural harbors for fishermen from the local district.
+For centuries, the rhythms of life here followed the tides and the seasonal catch.
 The region, like much of Kerala, had a role in the ancient spice trade.

 Part of India's southwestern coast.